Print Friendly

 E k’o kajib’ ak’alab’ pa le b’e.

-pl. ex. four children loc. art. road
+pl. ex. four children prep. art. road

 There are four children on the road.